Alberta Teaching Profession Commission – Roles and responsibilities

 Lyne Bacon is an assistant superintendent, Human Resources who works at the Southern Francophone School Board to oversee collective agreement negotiations, administrative policy, employee wellness and conflict resolution sessions.
 Lyne has been involved with the Alberta Teachers’ Association as a member of the Professional Conduct Committee.
 Lyne is a certified teacher with accreditation from the International Baccalaureate North America.
 Lyne holds a Bachelor of Education from the University of Ottawa and a Master of Education from the University of Alberta.

-• Maryanne Kignma
+• Maryanne Kingma

-Maryanne Kignma has a law degree with a Master of Laws from Dalhousie University Health Law Institute.
+Maryanne Kingma has a law degree with a Master of Laws from Dalhousie University Health Law Institute.
 Maryann has worked extensively in administrative law.
 Maryann has served various boards and tribunals in adjudication and professional regulation, including for workers compensation, immigration and refugee appeals, health and social service boards, criminal injuries compensation and correctional services.
 Maryanne is committed to respectful, transparent and fair legal processes for dispute resolution.

 • Nabil Malik